 - Consider each hazard and the chance of risk associated with it (high or low).
 Concentrate your policy on those risks you deem to be more serious.

 - Also ask employees what they consider to be risks or hazards around the workplace.
 As they work in the environment they may be able to point out risks you may not have noticed.

 - Once you have identified risks and hazards you then need to put in place measures to control and limit them.

 - For example you may identify a fall hazard on some steps.
 Controlling this hazard may involve improving the lighting in this area, fitting a handrail and highlighting each step with high visibility strips.

 - Record all of your findings and measures in a written risk assessment.
 Make this easily available to your staff and your managers.

 - If you feel that you need more help with creating your risk assessment meeting British safety standards then call in a professional to assist.
 For more on risk assessment visit our post how to conduct a risk assessment.

 Improvements in British Safety Standards have helped to slash the number of fatalities and injuries in the workplace.
 Ensure you are complying with health and safety legislation now to protect your workforce and business.

-The below occupational health and safety training courses will introduce you to risk assessment and control measures and will help you in creating your companies health and safety policy:
+The below UK health and safety and construction training courses will introduce you to risk assessment and control measures and will help you in creating your companies health and safety policy: